- What We Do

 - Congolese refugees from neighboring countries and internally displaced persons are returning to parts of eastern Democratic Republic of the Congo (DRC), largely voluntarily, following improvements in the security situation.
 However, violence in other areas of eastern DRC, has generated additional displacement and obstructed humanitarian access.

 - As a result of the ongoing violence, in late March 2014 the UN Security Council renewed the mandate for the UN Organization Stabilization Mission in the DRC (MONUSCO) through March 31, 2015.

 - Western provinces are affected by chronic food insecurity and recent inflow of refugees from Central African Republic and the Republic of Congo, and returnees from Angola.

 Both eastern and western provinces have very low agricultural productivity, presence of animal and plant diseases, frequent flooding, isolated agricultural production areas, high population pressure and land conflicts limiting access to land.

 Food Assistance Programs

-- FFP partners with the UN World Food Program (WFP), World Vision, ADRA, Food for the Hungry, and Mercy Corps on development and emergency food assistance programs improving agricultural sector capacity, maternal and child health and nutrition, civil participation and local governance, protection, disaster risk reduction, water and sanitation, natural resources management and biodiversity, and microenterprise productivity, and food aid distributions.
+- FFP partners with World Vision, ADRA, Food for the Hungry, and Mercy Corps on development food assistance programs improving agricultural sector capacity, maternal and child health and nutrition, civil participation and local governance, protection, disaster risk reduction, water and sanitation, natural resources management and biodiversity, and microenterprise productivity.

 Food for Peace Contributions